-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT ПКЕЦНООВ IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS ПКЕЦНООВ IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 3 Financial Resilience The Council has had a strong Balance Sheet for several years with a high level of unallocated General Fund Reserves.
-However, the impact of Covid-19 is posing a significant threat to accumulated reserves; there is also some legacy risks to the base budget as income streams from sources such as car parking and leisure may never recovery to prepandemic levels.
-The following matters therefore assume heightened importance; Qualis Income Securing planned income returns from the LACTO initiative is vital to maintaining financial self-sufficiency and avoiding service cuts; and Financial Control Tighter financial control is essential in a more challenging financial environment that lies ahead Balanced budget now set for 2021/22 but includes use of £1.350 million from General Fund Reserve (Budget to full Council 25/02/21).
-Underlying budget deficit of £1.593 million identified for 2022/23 (gross of assumed £0.5 million contribution from General Fund Reserve (MTFP to full Council 25/02/21).
-Slippage in timetabled income and benefits from Qualis initiative (although positive progress being made).
-Updated HRA Business Plan now high priority to identify and address financial sustainability risk (especially in the light of large Housing Development Programme).
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 3 Financial Resilience Covid-19 The Council has had a strong Balance Sheet for several years with a high level of unallocated Reserves.
+However, the impact of Covid-19 (including long-lasting, or permanent legacy issues) has added to a recent downward trajectory in available reserves, as the Council's income - although rising - is struggling to keep pace with the growth in expenditure.
+Qualis Income Securing planned income returns from the LATCO initiative is vital to maintaining financial self-sufficiency and minimising expenditure reductions Efficiency Savings The medium-term financial outlook means that setting a balanced budget for 2022/23 will be a challenging process, with the realisation of cashable efficiencies an overwhelming priority; and Financial Control Tighter financial control is essential in a more challenging financial environment that lies ahead.
+Balanced budget now set for 2021/22 but includes use of £1.350 million from general reserves.
+Underlying budget deficit of £1.6 million identified for 2022/23 (gross of assumed £0.5 million contribution from reserves).
+Late audit adjustments to 2019/20 resulted in one-off call on reserves (mostly triggered by legacy issues from previous financial years).
+Slippage in timetabled income and benefits from Qualis (although positive progress being made).
+Updated HRA Business Plan now high priority to identify and address financial sustainability risk (especially with large Housing Development Programme).
 Corporate financial planning, management and reporting processes in transition following significant upheaval during 2019/20.
 CIPFA Financial Management Code effective from 1 April 2021: step change improvement required to achieve compliance.
-VERY HIGH MAJOR A1 Short term financial impacts controlled through management of Government support packages and budgetary control mitigation measures in 2020/21 (forecast GF overspend at Q3 stage down to circa £300k).
-Medium/Long Term financial impacts being managed through Medium-Term Financial Planning process (updated MTFP adopted by full Council 25/02/21) Qualis Council's interests directly overseen and managed by Section 151 Officer with tailored support from specialist professional advisors Financial Control Process improvements being rolled out by Deputy S151 Interim support for Finance Team to address temporary capacity shortages; permanent solution involving team restructure out to consultation (phased implementation expected to conclude 30/09/21).
-Specialist professional advice utilised to address specific risks to Housing Revenue Account MEDIUM MAJOR C1 Complete review of HRA Business Plan and roll out results as at 30/09/21.
-Complete transformation of Corporate Finance function, in the short-term focussing on strengthening professional capacity.
-In the medium-term, continue cultural change process and address current deficit in efficiency and effectiveness Strategic Director & 151 Officer Monthly
+VERY HIGH MAJOR A1 Covid-19 Short term financial impact controlled through management of Government support packages and budgetary control mitigation measures in 2020/21 (forecast GF overspend at Q3 stage down to circa £300k).
+Medium/Long Term financial impacts being managed through Medium-Term Financial Plan (update adopted by Council 25/02/21) Qualis Council's interests directly overseen and managed by Section 151 Officer with tailored support from specialist professional advisors Efficiency Savings Potential for cashable efficiency savings for 2022/23 now being considered ahead of the autumn 2021 budget preparation process.
+Financial Control Process improvements being rolled out by Deputy S151 Interim support for Finance Team to address temporary capacity shortages; Phase 1 recruitment process for new Finance team complete (May 2021).
+Specialist advice utilised to address HRA risk.
+MEDIUM MAJOR C1 Complete transformation of Corporate Finance function, in the short-term focussing on strengthening professional capacity and rolling out high priority development areas such as Business Partnering.
+Complete review of HRA Business Plan and roll out results as at 30/09/21.
+Ensure cashable efficiencies are given the highest priority in preparing the 2022/23 budget.
+In the medium-term, continue cultural change process and address current deficit in efficiency and effectiveness.
+Strategic Director & 151 Officer Monthly